A tensor formalism for multilayer network centrality measures using the Einstein product: Conclusion

 \section{Conclusion}

 This paper investigates centrality measures for multilayer networks by introducing the exponential and the resolvent of the adjacency tensor associated with this network using the Einstein product.
-We showed how to approximate these tensor functions via some Krylov subspace methods based on tensor format.
-Numerical tests lead to satisfactory results.
-Exploring general multilayer networks using tensorial formalism to analyze and extract more information about this kind of networks is a future project.
+We showed how to approximate these tensor functions via Krylov subspace methods based on the tensor format.
+Numerical tests gave satisfactory results.
+The paper illustrates the tensors are useful for modeling multilayer networks and can be used to evaluate small to quite large networks.
+However, the computations for very large networks and may require the use of parallel computers with many processors.
+This will be explored in future work.